alanjern/jeopardy-streaks/README.md

-# Jeopardy Streaks analysis
+# Jeopardy streaks analysis

 An analysis of win streaks across the lifespan of Jeopardy!
+Data collected from [J!
+Archive](https://j-archive.com/).

-I was attempting to answer the question: are win streaks becoming more common over time?
+For full analysis and commentary, see my [blog post](https://alanjern.github.io/post/are-win-streaks-on-jeopardy-becoming-more-common/).